isabella232/js-node-callbacks/readme.md

 	}

 ```

-You might notice that I added supressCallbacks, this is because in this case I dont want any more callbacks after the ICE event.
-So to connect to the conference we need to change the the router.post to this
+You might notice that I added **supressCallbacks**, and this is because in this case I don't want any more callbacks after the ICE event.
+So to connect to the conference, we need to change the the **router.post** to this

+**router.post**

 ```javascript
 router.post('/', function (req, res, next) {